Mihir-Null/neural_geodesic_flows/README.md

 ## Reproducing the master thesis

-To reproduce the training or inference of the case studies from the thesis, first setup a new virtual environments with the exact versions of the libraries that were used during the thesis.
+To reproduce the training or inference of the case studies from the thesis, first set up a new virtual environments with the exact versions of the libraries that were used during the thesis.
 This can be done with
 ```bash
 python3 -m venv ngfs-thesis-env                             #create the environment
 source ngfs-thesis-env/bin/activate                         #activate the environment